Co-Epi/app-ios/README.md

 ## Core

-The core (domain logic, networking, etc.) of this app is written in Rust and can be found [here](https://github.com/Co-Epi/app-backend-rust).
+The [core](https://github.com/Co-Epi/app-backend-rust) (domain logic, networking, etc.) of this app is written in Rust.
 It's used as a normal dependency, via Carthage, so you don't need additional setup.

-If you want to contribute to core, just create a PR in its [repo](https://github.com/Co-Epi/app-backend-rust)!
-The documentation to set it up for iOS is in the [wiki](https://github.com/Co-Epi/app-backend-rust/wiki/Building-library-for-iOS).
-Don't worry about lack of Rust skill.
-We are all learning.
+If you want to contribute to core, create a PR in its [repo](https://github.com/Co-Epi/app-backend-rust).
+The documentation to set it up for iOS is in its [wiki](https://github.com/Co-Epi/app-backend-rust/wiki/Building-library-for-iOS).

 ## Contribute